Comic-Con 2020: Here’s All the Must-See Virtual Panels and Screenings

-San Diego Comic-Con’s first-ever [email protected], a free virtual event that boasts an impressive lineup of almost entirely prerecorded panels, kicks off Wednesday with the online version of SDCC’s traditional “preview night.”
-But that’s just the beginning of the festivities, which will run through this Sunday and consist of no big Marvel or DC Universe panel, but will include the appearance of many streaming services, cable networks and studios promoting their upcoming shows and movies.
+San Diego Comic-Con’s first-ever [email protected], a free virtual event that boasts an impressive lineup of almost entirely prerecorded panels, kicked off Wednesday with the online version of SDCC’s traditional “preview night.”
+But that was just the beginning of the festivities, which will run through this Sunday and consist of no big Marvel or DC Universe panel, but will include the appearance of many streaming services, cable networks and studios promoting their upcoming shows and movies.

 HBO has set presentations for “His Dark Materials” and “Lovecraft Country,” and Amazon Prime Video is bringing “The Boys,” “Upload,” “Truth Seekers” and “Utopia,” and also sponsoring its own Amazon Virtual-Con hub.